fengyuwu/FIFO-Total-Group-Messenger/README.md

 Getting Started
 ---------------

 This project is an implementation of the group messenger app with ordering guarantees.
-To test the system, clone the whole project and open it in Android Studio.
+To test the app, clone the whole project and open it in Android Studio.

 Testing